CenturyLinkCloud/mdw/docs/_docs/guides/mdw-cookbook.md

 title: MDW Cookbook
 ---

 Let's walk through the essential features of MDW.
-All the source code we'll create in this guide is available to clone in its completed state from the [mdw-demo repository](https://github.com/CenturyLinkCloud/mdw-demo).
+All the source code referenced in this guide is available to clone in its completed state from the [mdw-demo repository](https://github.com/CenturyLinkCloud/mdw-demo).

-## Steps in this Guide
+## Sections in this Guide
   MDW is a [workflow](../../features-guide) framework specializing in [microservice orchestration](../../presentations/microservices).
-  This guide focuses on these aspects, with additional emphasis on manual task handling and MDWHub UI customization.
+  We'll focus these topics, and dive into other key features like manual task handling and web UI development.
-  For our use case we'll create a bug management workflow.
+  Our use case is a bug management workflow.
   1. [Implement a REST Service](#1-implement-a-rest-service)
      - 1.1 [Setup](#11-setup)
      - 1.2 [Create a service process](#12-create-a-service-process)